ersohnstyne/neverball-docs/Entities.md

 ----------|------------
 radius    | Switch radius.
-The default is "0.5". target    | Refers to the *path_corner* that the switch controls. target2   | Path that the switch will travel along, starting from the linked path_corner.
+The default is "0.5". target    | Refers to the *path_corner* that the switch controls. target2   | Path that the switch will travel along, starting from the linked *path_corner*.
 Both position and rotation are controlled by this path. target3   | Optional: Second path controls the orientation of the train, but has no effect on position.
 This is useful when you want to control the position and orientation independently of each other. state     | Intial state of the switch.
 "0" is off (default), "1" is on.
 This parallels the "state" attribute of the *path_corner*.
 An *info_camp* entity should always have the same initial "state" value as the *path_corner* it targets. timer     | A delay time.
 The time begins when the switch is toggled to its non-initial state.
 The switch toggles back to its initial state when the timer expires.
 A timer value of zero (default) indicates an untimed switch.
 This may be used to define a door that opens only for a moment before closing, or a *func_train* that moves along its path in discrete activated steps.
 The precision of this value is limited to milliseconds (three digits after the decimal point).